*** Second Call for Contributions ***

 reserved for references only) for full papers; talk proposals should not exceed 2 pages.

-• Short Papers and Posters Track: Submissions should not exceed 6 pages (including all text,
+• Short Papers and Posters Track: Submissions should not exceed 6 pages (including all

-figures, references, and appendices); posters should not exceed 2 pages.
+text, figures, references, and appendices); posters should not exceed 2 pages.

-• Early Research Achievement (ERA) Track: Submissions should not exceed 6 pages (with the
+• Early Research Achievement (ERA) Track: Submissions should not exceed 6 pages (with

-last 1 page reserved for references only).
+the last 1 page reserved for references only).

-• Reproducibility Studies and Negative Results (RENE) Track: Submissions should not exceed 5
+• Reproducibility Studies and Negative Results (RENE) Track: Submissions should not

-pages for new reproducibility studies and new descriptions of negative results (with the last 2
+not exceed 12 pages for new reproducibility studies and new descriptions of negative

-pages reserved for references only).
+results (with the last 2 pages reserved for references only).

 • Tool Demo Track: Submissions should not exceed 5 pages.

-• Journal-First Papers Track: Submissions should not exceed 1 page (for the main submission).
+• Journal-First Papers Track: Submissions should not exceed 1 page (for the main

 • Registered Report Track: Submissions should not exceed 7 pages (with the last 1 page